sarah-you/c0323-code-solutions/node-module-system/node-module-system-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is a JavaScript module? collection of reusable javascript functions for node app
+- What is a JavaScript module? collection of reusable javascript functions for node app; a js file;

-- What are the advantages of modular programming? organization of programs;
+- What are the advantages of modular programming? organization of programs; reusable;

 - In JavaScript, how do you make a function in a module available to other modules? export declaration;